johanmz/FMBerry/README.md

 ![Output of i2cdetect](http://tbspace.de/holz/csuqzygpwb.png)

-### Step 5: Updating libgpiod if you use Raspberry Pi OS Bookworm or Ubuntu 24.04 LTS / 24.10
+### Step 5: Updating libgpiod on Raspberry Pi OS Bookworm or Ubuntu 24.04 LTS / 24.10
 Previous versions of FMBerry will not work anymore on Rasperry Pi OS Bookworm and Ubuntu 24.04 LTS / 24.10 because the sysfs gpio interface is deprecated.
 This interface was used to read the RDS pin from the MMR-70 and to (optionally) set the LED pin.
 Now libgpiod is used instead of sysfs gpio.

 The version of libgpiod in Bookworm is 1.6.3.
-This is an old version, most likely in the next version of Raspberry Pi OS this will be upgrade to version 2.x.
-To avoid another update of FMBerry this version works with libgpio 2.x (tested with 2.1.3) and not with 1.6.3.
+This is an old version,  likely in the next version of Raspberry Pi OS this will be upgrade to version 2.x.
+To avoid yet again the need for an update of FMBerry, this version works with libgpiod 2.x (tested with 2.1.3) and not with 1.6.x.
 Therefore libgpiod needs to be updated on Bookworm.
-Since there is no package it has to be installed from the source files:
+Since there is no package (yet) for libgpiod v2.x (note that the deb package libgpiod2 is actually v1.6.3 due to debian's naming convention!) it has to be installed from the source files.

+Installation steps:

 ```
-sudo apt-get install libtool
-sudo apt install autoconf-archive
+sudo apt install libtool autoconf-archive
 git clone -b v2.1.x https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git
 ```